-At 1540g they might not be the lightest climbing wheelset around but, compared to the other rim-brake options listed here, they offer the most in terms of brake-surface longevity with their carbon laminate construction paired with an alloy brake track.
+At 1,540g you might not consider them and out-and-out lightweight wheel option but, compared to the other rim-brake options listed here, they offer the most in terms of brake-surface longevity with their carbon laminate construction paired with an alloy brake track.

 As an all-rounder the RS-700 wheels are just as capable during racing as they are in training conditions - the fact they're also tubeless-ready is an added bonus.

 Material: Aluminium | Depth: 27mm | Brake: Rim | Tyre format: Tubeless and clincher (23mm-34mm) Rim width (internal): 18mm | Rim width (internal): 18mm | Spoke count: 20 front, 24 rear | Weight: 1,479g | Wheelset RRP: £359.00 | Priced: Per pair